jeremyharris/queue_email/README.md

     $this->QueueEmail->queue = false; // this email won't be queued

 This will send the email as the regular EmailComponent normally would.

+### Options

+The shell supports several options, described below.
+You can pass them directly via the CLI, or by setting its value in the `Configure` class.

+* `batchSize` Limit the number of queued emails sent at time.
+Default 50.
+* `maxTries` Limit the number of send attempts.
+Default 5.
+* `deleteAfter` Remove the record from the db after it sends successfully.
+Default `true`.

+Setting using the shell:

+    /path/to/site/cake/console/cake -app "/path/to/site/app" queue_sender send -batchSize 100

+Setting using `Configure`:

+    Configure::write('QueueEmail.batchSize', 100);

 ## Managing